2022 Bulgarian parliamentary election: Aftermath and coalition formation

 On 18 October, Borisov announced that his attempts to broker a coalition government prior to the first sitting of the new Assembly were unsuccessful.
-The following day, the Assembly failed to elect a speaker during its first meeting, the first time this has ever occurred.
-After multiple failed attempts, upon being nominated by Korneliya Ninova as a consensus candidate, the Assembly elected its oldest member, GERB MP Vezhdi Rashidov, as chairman on 21 October.
+The following day, the Assembly failed to elect a speaker during its first meeting, the first time this ever occurred.
+After multiple failed attempts, the Assembly elected its oldest member, the GERB MP Vezhdi Rashidov, as speaker on 21 October, after he was nominated by Korneliya Ninova, the leader of BSP, as a consensus candidate.
 The gridlock to form a new government persisted throughout October and November 2022 and before a first or second mandate was given, President Rumen Radev stated that he would delay handing over the third mandate for government formation until after the New Year so as to delay elections until March 2023 and avoid the most difficult winter period.

-On 2 December, President Rumen Radev stated that he would hand the government mandate to the election's winner GERB the following Monday.
-On 5 December, Rumen Radev granted the first mandate to GERB's nominee, Nikolay Gabrovski.
+On 2 December, Radev stated that he would hand the government mandate to the election's winner GERB the following Monday.
+On 5 December, Radev granted the first mandate to GERB's nominee, Nikolay Gabrovski.
 One week later, on 12 December, Gabrovski proposed a new government.
-His prime ministership was rejected by Parliament (113 "for", 125 "against", 2 absent) two days later on 14 December, with only MPs from the DPS and BV voting in favour alongside GERB.
-Congruent with the law, the second mandate was handed to PP, which returned the mandate on 9 January 2023, after failing to pass a declaration of intent in parliament three days prior.
-In the third and last attempt to form a government, before a snap election has to be called, President Radev chose to hand the mandate to the BSPzB coalition on 16 January.
-The BSPzB's attempt was unsuccessful, prompting President Radev to schedule a fifth election in two years for 2 April 2023.
+His prime ministership was rejected by Parliament (113 for, 125 against, 2 absent) two days later on 14 December, with MPs from the DPS and BV voting in favour alongside GERB.
+On January 3, Radev gave the second mandate to PP's candidate, Nikolai Denkov, but his prime ministership was also rejected by Parliament (63 for, 84 against, 30 abstain, 63 absent).
+Radev gave the third mandate to Ninova, although she rejected to form a government in a deadlocked parliament.
+Observers already pointed at an unprecedented fourth snap election to be held in 2023, as no new government could be formed.